 How did I end up on a plane heading to Skopje?
 To be honest I’m still not certain.
 In a few seconds, I went from surfing the web to paying a low-cost flight from Milan to Skopje, without thinking if it was really worth spending my holidays in the Balkans.

 But one of the best things about traveling is visiting places that we don’t know much about.
 And this can be hard in our days because since we have internet we can virtually visit any place from our homes.
-But North Macedonia is still an almost unknown country for most of the people.
+But North Macedonia is still an almost unknown country to most people.

 The first thing I discovered was really good!
 North Macedonia is a very cheap country compared to other European countries.
-On average, during the low season, you can spend as low as 15€ per night for a hotel (find some deals on Booking.com.
-Alternatively use this discount code for Airbnb) and you can eat in the center of Skopje with just 6/7€.
+On average, during the low season, you can spend as low as 15€ per night for a hotel (find some deals on Booking.com or check out Agoda) and you can eat in the center of Skopje for just 6/7€.
 In Skopje, you will eat the best Kebap in the Balkans.

 To be 100% honest this wasn’t my first time in North Macedonia.
-On 2011 during a solo trip in Greece I visited the small village of Dojran, but it was just for few hours.
+In 2011 during a solo trip to Greece I visited the small village of Dojran, but it was just for a few hours.
 So this time I spent more time in this country.